 Yıldız (2015) investigated students' attitudes toward distance education and included 653 students who received Pedagogical Formation Education at Abant İzzet Baysal University, Faculty of Education, during the 2014-2015 academic year.
-As a result of the study, it was found that 49.5% of students do not prefer to take courses with distance education in the future; students' attitude towards distance education did not differ significantly by gender but significantly by age and department.
+As a result of the study, it was found that 49.5% of students do not prefer to take courses with distance education in the future; students' attitude towards distance education was moderate, and attitude towards distance education did not differ significantly by gender but significantly by age and department.